This article continues the analysis I started in my previous article, DAG: beyond the “A”.

 In other words, if your single datacenter has a perfect 100% availability, then site resilient solution is not needed.
 Now isn’t that obvious without any calculations?

 |Availability of a single copy||90.000%|

 |Impact of site resilience||# copies/site||Availability (%)|

 |Difference ~ 1-Ainfra||0.100%||0.097912%|

-You can leverage this simple Excel spreadsheet that allows you to play with the numbers representing Ainfra, A, and N (they are formatted in red), and see for yourself how it affects resulting availability values.
+You can leverage this simple Excel spreadsheet (attached to this blog post) that allows you to play with the numbers representing Ainfra, A, and N (they are formatted in red), and see for yourself how it affects resulting availability values.

 Deploying a site resilient design increases availability of a solution, but the benefit of site resilience diminishes if a single datacenter solution has high level of availability by itself.

 Using the formulas above, you can calculate exact availability levels for your specific scenarios if you use proper input values.